Leigh S. J. Hunt: Career

 After completing his education in 1879 he went to Cedar Falls, Iowa, and engaged in teaching school, subsequently becoming Principal.
 There he established his reputation as an educator, and some time later he was engaged as Superintendent of the Schools at Mount Pleasant, Iowa (1880) and Des Moines, Iowa (1882) and still later as President of the State Agricultural College at Ames, Iowa (now the Iowa State University).

+In 1886, he moved to Seattle and purchased the Seattle Post-Intelligencer.
+In 1887 he became involved in the failed Great Western Iron and Steel Company venture initiated by Peter Kirk, in turn becoming a co-founder of the city of Kirkland.
+By 1888 he had moved into a mansion on his estate at Yarrow Point, which he named for William Wordsworth's Yarrow poems.
+Upon discovery that the view of the Olympic Mountains was obscured by the trees on the adjoining point, today's Hunts Point, he purchased it and cleared 10 acres.

-In 1886, he went to Seattle and purchased the Seattle Post-Intelligencer.
-He lost much of his fortune during the Panic of 1893 and was forced to sell the paper in 1894.
+Tied up in the failed steel venture in Kirkland, Hunt lost much of his fortune during the Panic of 1893 and was forced to sell the paper in 1894.
 His later career included real estate development, operating gold mines in Unsan County, Korea under the Oriental Consolidated Mining Company, growing cotton in Sudan (1904–1910), and mining and land development in Las Vegas, Nevada.
 The Huntridge neighborhood in Las Vegas was developed on land that was his farm.

 Marriage and children

 Hunt and his wife Jessie Noble Hunt (c.
 1862–1960) were married in 1885 and had two children: